-Related Regulation: 6, 9/10 and 12
+Related Regulation: 2, 5-6, 8

 Line of Enquiry 9: The extent to which the service provider has governance arrangements in place to support the smooth operation of the service and ensures there is a sound basis for providing high quality care and support for individuals using the service in order to enable them to achieve their personal outcomes.
-(Regulation 6, 9/10 and 12)
+(Regulation 2, 5-6, 8)

-Statutory Guidance - Regulation 6 - Requirements in relation to the provision of the service
+Statutory Guidance - Regulation 2 - Requirements in relation to the provision of the service

-- Service providers have clear arrangements for the oversight and governance of the service in order to establish, develop and embed a positive and compassionate culture which ensures that the best possible outcomes are achieved for individuals using the service and to meet the requirements of the Regulations.
-This includes but is not limited to: - values, attitudes and behaviours of leaders and care staff which enable individuals to lead confident, inclusive and empowered lives; - o a rights-based approach where the individual's rights, including their human rights, are upheld; - policies and procedures to achieve the aims of the statement of purpose and to place people at the centre of the service; - systems for assessment, care planning, monitoring and review which support evidence-based practice and enable individuals to achieve their personal outcomes; - o processes to ensure care is delivered consistently and reliably; - safe staffing arrangements, underpinned by professional development, to meet the care and support needs of individuals; - o quality and audit systems to review progress and inform the development of the service; - a proactive approach to equal opportunities and diversity; - o suitable and accessible premises, facilities and equipment.
+- Service providers have clear arrangements for the oversight and governance of the service in order to establish, develop and embed a positive and compassionate culture which ensures that the best possible outcomes are achieved for individuals using the service and to meet the requirements of the Regulations. - This includes but is not limited to: - values, attitudes and behaviours of leaders and care staff which enable individuals to lead confident, inclusive and empowered lives; - o a rights-based approach where individual's rights, including their human rights, are upheld; - policies and procedures to achieve the aims of the statement of purpose and to place individuals at the centre of the service; - systems for assessment, care planning, monitoring and review which support evidence-based practice and enable individuals to achieve their personal outcomes; - o processes to ensure care is delivered consistently and reliably; - safe staffing arrangements, underpinned by professional development, to meet the care and support needs of individuals; - o quality and audit systems to review progress and inform the development of the service; - o a proactive approach to equal opportunities and diversity; - o suitable and accessible premises, facilities and equipment. - ensuring the residential and educational aspects at the service create continuity of care for the individual.

-Statutory Guidance - Regulation 9/10 - Requirements in relation to the responsible individual
+Statutory Guidance - Regulation 5 - Requirements in relation to the responsible individual

 - Service providers have systems and processes in place for regular formal discussion with, and support for, the responsible individual. - Service providers support the responsible individual to undertake training which enables them to carry out their role effectively and to meet the aims of the service as outlined in the statement of purpose and in line with practice guidance recommended by Social Care Wales.
-Training for responsible individuals includes that which covers:

-- legislative framework and requirements; - o specific duties of a responsible individual; - o service performance and quality management; and - o shaping service culture, etc. - Where a responsible individual has failed to fulfil their role the service provider notifies the service regulator of any action taken and, where relevant, advises on the arrangements to designate a replacement. - If there is no responsible individual or the responsible individual is unable to fulfil their duties for any reason, for example they are absent from their role due to illness, the service provider ensures that the responsibility for oversight of the management of the service, as set out in parts 16 to 20 of the Regulations, is still being met under alternative arrangements. - [Where the service provider is an individual] If the responsible individual is unable to fulfil their duties for any reason, for example, they are absent from their role due to illness, the responsible individual ensures alternative arrangements are put in place to ensure the requirements in regulation 10(3) are met.
+Training for responsible individuals includes that which covers: - o legislative framework and requirements; - o specific duties of a responsible individual; - o service performance and quality management; and - o shaping service culture, etc. - Where a responsible individual has failed to fulfil their role the service provider notifies the service regulator of any action taken and, where relevant, advises on the arrangements to designate a replacement. - If there is no responsible individual or the responsible individual is unable to fulfil their duties for any reason, for example they are absent from their role due to illness, the service provider ensures that the responsibility for oversight of the management of the service, as set out in parts 13 to 17of the Regulations, is still being met under alternative arrangements.